March 25, 2014 3 Comments

 We all know how awesome it is to be a cyclist—but sometimes it’s nice to share the love.
 Many cyclists have tried valiantly over the last century or so to turn their friends and loved ones into members of our community, with varying degrees of success.
 It can be done, but it needs to be done with care—push it too hard, and it could backfire.

-Here are a few simple tips to help get your loved one into the 2-wheeled lifestyle.
+Here are a few simple tips to help get your friend or loved one to join in to the 2-wheeled lifestyle.

 1. Keep It Accessible